 I always try my best to experience a place like a local, to see it through their eyes and to understand what it is to live there, not only visit and scratch just the surface.
 This is what I’m trying to do here in Sydney now.

 Sydney has many suburbs and they all have their own atmosphere and lifestyle.
-Manly is laid-back and feels like summer holiday resort while CBD is the business heart of the city but also the place where the suits mix with the tourists from all over the world.
+Manly is laid-back and feels like a summer holiday resort.
+While CBD is the business heart of the city but also the place where the suits mix with tourists from all over the world.
 Balmain is chic and colourful and Alexandria is peaceful but very close to the city centre.

-Haven Specialty Coffee (or also Haven tailoring coffee joyously) just next to the Central Station is one of the best places to get your caffeine fixed but also for a good social atmosphere, mostly young people.
+(or also Haven tailoring coffee joyously) just next to the Central Station is one of the best places to get your caffeine fixed.
+But it is also good for its social atmosphere, mostly of young people.
 In general, Australia, and especially Sydney and Melbourne, have the best coffee cultures throughout the country.

-Sydney is vastly multicultural as it is the whole Australia.
-The Sydney ‘s Royal Botanical Gardens are one of the top tourist attractions and one of the best place for locals to have picnics during a lunch break.
+The Royal Botanical Gardens are one of the top tourist attractions and one of the best place for locals to have picnics during a lunch break.
 In the middle of the tropical flowers aroma and greenery of endless forms and kinds, I found this beautiful statue, so simple and yet so powerful.
 Its name is ‘I wish’ and its author is the Czechoslovakian-born artist Arthur Fleischmann.

-Aussies have a terrific sense of humour.
+It is difficult to demonstrate in with a Sydney photo diary, but Aussies have a terrific sense of humour!
 You meet people on the streets that easily joke with each other.
 But what I love the most that this ability to see the funny side of everything is incorporated even in the marketing messages you will see written on the products.
 Here is a simple example on a brown sugar packet.

 Christmas in Australia is (as you know) different from the rest part of the world.
-To begin with, it is the summer, not the winter time of the year.
+You might have seen many pictures of Sydney is summer.
+However, you won’t be able to comprehend how it feels Christmas here if you haven’t had the experience before.
 Christmas decoration, although well spread around the city of Sydney, is somewhat … invisible.
 It just lacks the contrast between the sheeny garlands and the white snow.
 It also does not feel so festive, at least to a European like me.
 But this doesn’t mean it is not better in another way.
 It is a great thing to be able to go to the beach and have a barbeque to celebrate this biggest family holiday of the year.
 And who needs the cold anyway?!